${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Introduction

 \vs

-The algebraic aspects of \cite{CF} \cite{F} \cite{Kash} \cite{FG09} were mostly on establishing this consistent quantum Teichm\"uller space as just described, but not so much on finding a {\em deformation quantization map}, i.e. a map sending a classical function to a quantum counterpart.
+The algebraic aspects of \cite{BL, CF, F, Kash, FG09, Liu} were mostly on establishing this consistent quantum Teichm\"uller space as just described, but not so much on finding a {\em deformation quantization map}, a map sending a classical function to a quantum counterpart.
 One must first determine which functions to quantize.
 Fock and Goncharov \cite{FG06} suggested to consider the functions that can be written as Laurent polynomials in the exponentiated shear coordinates $(X_e)_{e\in \Delta}$ for {\em every} ideal triangulation $\Delta$, i.e. the regular functions on $\mathcal{X}^+(\frak{S})$ viewed as ($\mathbb{R}_{>0}$-points of) a Fock-Goncharov cluster $\mathcal{X}$-variety.
-This important class of functions called the {\em universally Laurent functions} form the classical Poisson algebra to be quantized, which we denote by ${\bf L}(\mathcal{X}^+(\frak{S}))$.
+This important class of functions, called the {\em universally Laurent functions}, forms the classical Poisson algebra to be quantized, and is denoted by ${\bf L}(\mathcal{X}^+(\frak{S}))$.
 By a deformation quantization we mean a map

 satisfying favorable properties, e.g. when $q=1$ this should be the tautological classical map, and this map (for general $q$) must be consistent under the quantum coordinate change $\mathbb{I}^q_{\Delta'} = \mathbb{I}^q_\Delta \circ \Phi^q_{\Delta,\Delta'}$.
-Existence of such a map was conjectured in \cite{FG06} and a solution was first given by Allegretti and the first author in \cite{AK}.
-Later, another solution is given by Gabella \cite{G}.
-The goal of the present paper is to compare these two solutions.
+Existence of such a map was conjectured in \cite{FG06} and a solution was first given by Allegretti and Kim \cite{AK}.
+Later, another solution was given by Gabella \cite{G}.
+Our goal is to compare these two solutions.